yoshi-1224/CTF-practices/ROP1.md

 #Solution
 What should come to our attention is the use of ```strcpy()``` function.
 This does not check for the length of the string we put in, so we are able to overwrite the content of the stack.
-As the name of the challenge suggests, we are to implement ROP, and what we need here is so-called ROP-gadget that alters the value of the instruction pointer %eip in order to execute our shellcode.
+As the name of the challenge suggests, we are to implement ROP, and what we need here is a so-called ROP-gadget that alters the value of the instruction pointer %eip in order to execute our shellcode.
 Conveniently, the ```strcpy``` function returns the pointer to the string argument (=buf), and therefore, the value of %eax is exactly the address of buf in the stack.
-What we can manipulate here is string %eax points to, so we want to set %eip to point to the address of %eax (by executing the instruction ```call %eax```).
+What we can manipulate here is string %eax points to, so we want to set %eip to %eax(by executing the instruction ```call %eax```).
 We can find such ROP-gadgets using objdump as well as grep
 ```
 objdump -d rop1 | grep "call.*eax"
 ```